QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 `data` or the `binaryData` field.
 You can only delete and recreate the ConfigMap.
 Because existing Pods maintain a mount point to the deleted ConfigMap, it is recommended to recreate these pods.

+### DNS for Services and Pods

+Kubernetes creates DNS records for services and pods. **You can contact services with consistent DNS names instead of IP addresses**.

+#### Introduction

+**Kubernetes DNS schedules a DNS Pod and Service on the cluster, and configures the kubelets to tell individual containers to use the DNS Service's IP to resolve DNS names**.

+Every Service defined in the cluster (including the DNS server itself) is assigned a DNS name.
+By default, a client Pod's DNS search list includes the Pod's own namespace and the cluster's default domain.

+A DNS query may return different results based on the namespace of the pod making it. **DNS queries that don't specify a namespace are limited to the pod's namespace.
+Access services in other namespaces by specifying it in the DNS query**.

+For example, consider a pod in a `test` namespace.
+A `data` service is in the `prod` namespace.
+A query for `data.prod` returns the intended result, because it specifies the namespace.

 ### Networking

 https://kubernetes.io/docs/concepts/cluster-administration/networking/